dverheijden/collatz/README.md

 Now, I expected as much since the computation doesn't really take long and this memoization method is quite naive.

 It would be way faster if I would add an edge to `1` with the path length as the edge weight.
-It might be even faster if I was to only store the path length per $n$.
+It might be even faster if I was to only store the path length per `n`.
 However, for visualization purposes (which is why this type of memoization was chosen in the first place) this wasn't done.

 ### Python